-Comments: The test result is agnostic to RTP packets being received by the system under test or not.
+Comments: The test result is agnostic to RTP packets being received by the SUT or not.
 NTP time calculations require 64-bit integer arithmetic capability.
-The pass criterion corresponds to a minimum clock accuracy of 0.1 % but a much higher accuracy should in general be expected.
+The pass criterion corresponds to a minimum timestamp clock accuracy of 0.1 % but a much higher accuracy should in general be expected.
+The test setup can introduce packet delay jitter impacting measurement accuracy, which is mitigated by using a rather long test procedure and the above values are chosen as a trade-off.

 6.2.4.3 Wrapped NTP Test

-Purpose: Test if the NTP timestamp field in successive RTCP packets progresses with a consistent clock rate, even when the NTP timestamp field wraps around.
+Purpose: Test if the NTP timestamp field in successive RTCP packets sent from the SUT progresses with a consistent clock rate, even when the NTP timestamp field wraps around.

-Status: Conditionally Mandatory (precondition 3)
+Status: Conditionally Mandatory (Precondition 3)

-Preconditions: 1) The system under test has passed test 6.2.4.2.
-2) The system under test is pre-configured to send RTP packets during the test session, e.g. set as send-receive or send-only.
-3) The "NTP timestamp" field in the first RTCP packet Sender Information is set to a value close to 264-1 (when interpreted as an unsigned 64-bit integer), such that the value will wrap during the test.
+Preconditions: 1) The SUT has passed test 6.2.4.2.
+2) The SUT is set to send RTP packets during the test session, e.g. pre-configured or set as send-receive or send-only through test instrument signalling.
+3) The "NTP timestamp" field in the first RTCP packet Sender Information sent from the SUT is set to a value close to 264-1 (when interpreted as an unsigned 64-bit integer), such that the value will wrap during the test.
+4) The test network and test equipment contributes with an amount of time jitter that is insignificant to the test result.